Demystifier: ED Original where the content is written in such a way that it is knowledgeable and easy to comprehend at the same time.

 That is true.
 The most prevalent long-term health consequences a lactose intolerant patient suffers from is calcium deficiency and Vitamin D deficiency.
 But even when you were taking milk, your body was still unable to break lactose to provide nutrients.
 So it doesn’t make much of a difference.

 There are a lot of alternatives.
 Milk is NOT THE ONLY product that provides calcium.
 Here’s a catch: all milk from mammals contain lactose.
 So, go dairy-free like almond milk or soy milk.
 Opt fish for calcium.

 Vegetables like spinach and broccoli have high levels of calcium too.
 Amul provides lactose-free milk which has less than 0.1% lactose content and is replete with proteins and minerals.
 Problem solved.

 Protein and calcium are always required by our body, even though the level of intake might differ with age.
 Lactose intolerance is a problem towards which most Indians will remain ignorant because the traditional idea of nutrition doesn’t wither away from the lives of most people of the country.
 And milk is the central component of it.

 Since this problem remains unrecognized throughout the country, it prevails in your youth and adulthood, because of the commonly held belief of it being a “Western myth”.

 This ignorance towards lactose intolerance also suggests another big issue – how people blindly follow traditional knowledge without realizing that as the world ages, new diseases, disorders and medical conditions develop due to changing times.
-Always relying to archaic treatments or beliefs surely does no good.
+Always relying upon archaic treatments or beliefs surely does no good.